Negative Keywords: Complete Strategy Guide

 Negative keywords prevent your ads from showing for irrelevant searches.
 Without them, you're paying for clicks from people who will never convert—job seekers, researchers, people looking for free solutions, or searchers in the wrong industry entirely.

 We regularly see accounts waste 20-30% of their budget on irrelevant searches that could have been blocked with proper negative keyword management.
+Get started with our 500+ negative keyword list covering 11 categories you can copy-paste directly into Google Ads.

 Types of Negative Keywords